Online Criminal Justice Associate Degree Program Details

 General Elective 4.5 or UNIV110 Foundations of Career Success 4.5 Total Credit Hours: 4.5

 In this industry-focused curriculum, students can be exposed to the foundational areas of the discipline: investigation and law enforcement, law and courts, and corrections and parole.
 The program also addresses juvenile delinquency and the juvenile-justice system.
 Courses are structured to assist students in the development of their goals as they can learn focused knowledge and skills common to criminal justice professionals.

 For an Online Criminal Justice Associate Degree, your classes may include:

 This course provides an overview of the criminal justice system.
 Emphasis will be on crime in America, the criminal justice process, law enforcement, adjudication, punishment, corrections, and prisons.
 Students will also have the opportunity to learn about crime, law and justice, as well as special issues in the criminal justice system.

 This course is an overview of theoretical perspectives in criminology.
 This entails the nature, causation and etiology of criminal behaviors in offenders.

 Introduction to Criminal Law

-This course furnishes a concise but comprehensive introduction to the substantive criminal law.
-It offers an understanding of the legal environment in which criminal justice professionals must function and helps students to gain a clear understanding of the principles of the law that will be vital to success in the field of criminal justice.
+This course is designed to furnish a concise but comprehensive introduction to the substantive criminal law.
+It offers an understanding of the legal environment in which criminal justice professionals must function and is structured to help students to develop a clear understanding of the principles of the law that should help them prepare for the field of criminal justice.